-Qualified Opinion
+Opinion

-We have audited the annual unconsolidated financial statements of Granolio d.d., Zagreb, Budmanijeva 5 (" the Company "), for the year ended 31 December 2020, which comprise the Unconsolidated Statement of Financial Position as at 31 December 2020, Unconsolidated Statement of Comprehensive Income, the Unconsolidated Statement of Cash Flows and the Unconsolidated Statement of Changes in Equity for the year then ended, as well as the accompanying notes to the unconsolidated financial statements, including a summary of significant accounting policies.
+We performed an audit of the annual unconsolidated financial statements of Granolio d.d., Zagreb, Budmanijeva 5 ("the Company"), for the year ended 31 December 2021, which include the Unconsolidated Statement of financial position as at 31 December 2021, Unconsolidated Statement of comprehensive income, the Unconsolidated Statement of cash flows and the Unconsolidated Statement of changes in equity for the year then ended, as well as the accompanying Notes to the unconsolidated financial statements, including a summary of significant accounting policies.

-In our opinion, apart from the possible adjustments that may arise from the disclosure in the Basis for Qualified Opinion section, the accompanying annual unconsolidated financial statements present a true and fair view of the Company's financial position as at 31 December 2020 and its financial performance and cash flows for the year then ended, in accordance with the Accounting Act and International Financial Reporting Standards established by the European Commission and published in the Official Journal of the European Union ("IFRS").
+In our opinion, the accompanying annual unconsolidated financial statements present a true and fair view of the Company's financial position as at 31 December 2021 and its financial performance and cash flows for the year then ended, in accordance with the Accounting Act and International Financial Reporting Standards established by the European Commission and published in the Official Journal of the European Union ("IFRS").

-Basis for Qualified Opinion
+Basis for Opinion